libbymiller/LoRaWAN_experiments/README.md

 # TODO

-* Finish provisioning the devices
+* Finish provisioning the devices ✔️
-  * I'd like to make their IDs in TTN their mac addresses
+  * I'd like to make their IDs in TTN their mac addresses. done this with device_id
-  * they need labelling up if so
+  * lavel them up
 * Tweak the device code
   * in particular it needs to ping the server pretty often.
 Need to check the rules for this.
+  * looks like if we used them for an hour or so, every 30 secs would be ok
-* Tweak the mapping code
+* Tweak the mapping code ✔️
   * different devices and gateways should have different colours
   * need a static mapper too